-Many individuals use the Internet to buy or sell cars.
+Many individuals use the Internet for a variety of transactions.
 Although it may be an effective tool for potential buyers and sellers, the internet can also be a haven for fraudulent actors looking to make easy money at the expense of others.